-Also, since we are using the situation calculus, we can easily represent procedural goals/plans, e.g. the goal to do $a_1$ and then $a_2$ can be written as: PGoal(Starts $(p, s_1) \land$ OnPath $(p, s) \land s = do(a_2, do(a_1, s_1)), 0, S_0$ ).
-Golog [7] can be used to represent complex plans/programs.
+Also, since we are using the situation calculus, we can easily represent procedural goals/plans, e.g. the goal to do a_1 and then a_2 can be written as: PGoal($\exists s, s_1$.
+Starts(s_1) \land OnPath(s) \land $s = do(a_2, do(a_1, s_1)), 0, S_0$).
+Golog [12] can be used to represent complex plans/programs.
 So we can model the adoption of plans as subgoals.

 Recently, there have been a few proposals that deal with goal change.
-Shapiro et al. [22] present a situation calculus based framework where an agent adopts a goal when she is requested to do so, and remains committed to this goal unless the requester cancels this request; a goal is retained even if the agent learns that it has become impossible, and in this case the agent's goals become inconsistent.
-Shapiro and Brewka [21] modify this framework to ensure that goals are dropped when they are believed to be impossible or when they are achieved.
+Shapiro et al. [18] present a situation calculus based framework where an agent adopts a goal when she is requested to do so, and remains committed to this goal unless the requester cancels this request; a goal is retained even if the agent learns that it has become impossible, and in this case the agent's goals become inconsistent.
+Shapiro and Brewka [7] modify this framework to ensure that goals are dropped when they are believed to be impossible or when they are achieved.
 Their account is similar to ours in the sense that they also assume a priority ordering over the set of (in their case, requested) goals, and in every situation they compute chosen goals by computing a maximal consistent goal set that is also compatible with the agent's beliefs.
-In their framework, goals are only partially ordered and inconsistencies between goals at the same level (given goals at higher levels and knowledge) can be resolved differently in different models.
-In fact, the agent's chosen goals in do(a, s)in a model may be quite different from her goals in s, although a did not make any of her goals in s impossible or inconsistent with higher priority goals, simply because the inconsistencies between goals at the same priority level are resolved differently in s and do(a, s).
-This is rather unintuitive.
+However, their model has some unintuitive properties: the agent's chosen goals in do(a, s) may be quite different from her chosen goals in s, although a did not make any of her goals in s impossible or inconsistent with higher priority goals, because inconsistencies between goals at the same priority level are resolved differently.
+In their framework, this can happen because goals are only partially ordered.
 Note that, while one might argue that a partial order over goals might be more general, allowing this means that additional control information is required to obtain a single goal state after the agent's goals change.
-In other words, the problem with a partial ordering is that it does not specify what a rational agent should do when two of her goals that have equal priority become inconsistent with each other.
 Also, we provide a more expressive formalization of prioritized goals - we model goals using infinite paths, and thus can model many types of goals that they cannot.
 Finally they model prioritized goals by treating the agent's p-goals as an arbitrary set of temporal formulae, and then defining the set of c-goals as a subset of the p-goals.
-However, our possible world semantics has some advantages over this: it clearly defines when goals are consistent with each other and with what is known.
-One can easily specify how goals change when an action a occurs, e.g. the goal to do a next and then do b becomes the goal to do b next, the goal that $\Diamond \Phi \lor \Diamond \Psi$ becomes the goal that $\Diamond \Psi$ if a makes achieving $\Phi$ impossible, etc.
+But our possible world semantics has some advantages over this: it clearly defines when goals are consistent with each other and with what is known.
+One can easily specify how goals change when an action a occurs, e.g. the goal to do a next and then do b becomes the goal to do b next, the goal that $\diamond \Phi \lor \diamond \Psi$ becomes the goal that $\diamond \Psi$ if a makes achieving Φ impossible, etc.